Lutful Hai Sachchu: Career

-Sachchu served in the Bangladesh Liberation war as an advisor to Mukti Bahini forces in Sectors two and three. was elected to Parliament in 2008 from Brahmanbaria-3 as a Bangladesh Awami League candidate.
+In 1972, he was elected to be the general secretary of the Brahmanbaria Subdivisional Awami League.
+He served as the president of the Brahmanbaria District Awami League for the rest of his life.
+Sachchu was elected to Parliament in 2008 from Brahmanbaria-3 as an Awami League candidate.
 He was a Member of the parliamentary standing committee on commerce ministry.

 Death

 Sachchu died on 22 November 2010 in his home in Gulshan Thana, Dhaka, from a cardiac arrest.